 Need to make a cheap gift for somebody?
 Need a quick housewarming present?
 Have an abundance or ribbon that you’d like to put to good use?
-Here is a quick and easy homemade decoration that can be displayed in your home, used as a decoration, or given away as a gift.
+Here is a quick and easy homemade decoration that can be displayed in your home as a holiday or seasonal decoration or given away as a gift.

 - A piece of round Styrofoam: Any size or thickness will work.
 If you can choose the color, I suggest you go with green.
 You can also just cut a large piece of Styrofoam into a circle.

 - 1 box of sewing pins